chrisweb/chris.lu/README.md

 if the deployment was successfull it will show you a preview image of the homepage, click on that image to visit your deployment

+### introduction to planetscale

+planetscale is a MySQL database platform for serverless apps

+it's databases are powered by [Vitess](https://github.com/vitessio/vitess) a MySQL cloud database that is today opensource and got developped by youtube in 2011 for their own needs and is being used there since then

+they offer a generous free tier for hobbyists and two paid plans for enterprise use

 ### setting up planetscale account

 planetscale website: <https://planetscale.com/>